 The graduate certificate program is comprised of the core courses offered in the Master of Science in Bioinformatics Clinical Research Track Curriculum.
 It is a valuable credential for health care professionals (e.g., junior faculty, clinical fellows, physicians, nurses, pharmacists, dentists, clinical research coordinators) who want in-depth exposure to essential tools needed to advance their research career.

 The Graduate Certificate in Clinical Research curriculum includes 15 credit hours of required coursework.
 The program consists of five core courses (3 credit hours each) from the Master of Science in Bioinformatics Clinical Research Track curriculum.
 The courses are:

-Professor, Chair, Program Director, Senior Associate Dean - Women's Health Department(s) of Obstetrics and Gynecology Section: Maternal Fetal Medicine Truman Medical Center - UMKC Health Sciences District, Children's Mercy Hospital
+Professor, Chair, Senior Associate Dean - Women's Health Department(s) of Obstetrics and Gynecology Section: Maternal Fetal Medicine University Health - UMKC Health Sciences District, Children's Mercy Hospital

 The overall educational mission of the program is to ensure the graduate possesses the knowledge, skills, and professional attributes essential to be able to function as a consultant to pediatricians, family practitioners, obstetricians and gynecologists for girls from birth up to age 18-21 years with pediatric gynecologic concerns as well as older women born with congenital anomalies.